 Providing a durable closed-top enclosure at least four feet high protects pet capybaras from possible predator attacks.

-Is it Expensive to Raise Capybaras as Pets?
+Is it Expensive to Raise Pet Capybaras?

 Remember to also budget for the cost of specialized food for their lifetime and veterinary care from a vet with exotic animal experience.